natt96z/cybersac/docs/source/MediumCybersac.rst

 **Windows Security Always Has User Error, Linux Can HELP!**

-**★Core Knowledge★ -** Windows will generate an administrator account for you when you install it, giving you complete control to do pretty much whatever you want, with the operating system, by using the mysterious "Run as administrator" options.
-On the other hand, Linux does not permit such permissions by default; you are free to use your home directory, but you must enter the root password each time you want to perform a system-level activity.
+**★Core Knowledge★ -** Windows will generate an administrator account, for you when you install it, giving you complete control, to do pretty much whatever you want, with the operating system, by using the mysterious "Run as administrator" options.
+On the other hand, Linux does not permit such permissions by default; you are free to use your home directory, but you must enter the root password, each time you want, to perform a system-level activity.
 Here's the thing: With the right configuration, Windows can be just as safe as Linux.
 However, for decades, Windows' default installation has handled user permissions incorrectly and at risk.

-A user can easily run a program as administrator on Windows, while on Linux, you have to enter the root password whenever you want to do so, this way you can notice when a script or a program tries to do something system-wide.
+A user can easily run a program, as administrator, on Windows.
+While on Linux, you have to enter the root password whenever you want to do so.
+In this way, you can notice when a script or a program tries to do something system-wide.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/14.jpg
    :width: 60%